faisal-shah/python-can-gateway/README.md

 ## detect()
 Detects the UDP broadcast from socketcand, and returns the SocketCAN devices, and host:port address where the server is running.

+# client.py (don't use)
+Implementation of the socketcand ASCII protocol, and bridge to a python-can device.
+I wrote this before I found out that python-can already had a (albeit bugy) socketcand interface.
+Fixed the bugs in python-can and upstreamed the changes - no need to use client.py now .

 # Bridging WSL SocketCAN and Windows CAN device
 WSL SocketCAN device <--socketcand--> TCP socket <--kv2socand--> Windows Kvaser Device